Miftah8/Caesar-cipher-encryption-and-decryption/README.md

 # Caesar-cipher-encryption-and-decryption
 I build a caesar cipher encryption and decryption in python !.
 Caesar Cipher is a cryptographic technique that uses substitution techniques to encrypt and decrypt text.
 The Caesar Cipher is one of the oldest and simplest cryptographic techniques.

+#
+# Download file and run in terminal
+example : python project1.py